microsoft/terminal/doc/creating_a_new_project.md

 DllCanUnloadNow = WINRT_CanUnloadNow                    PRIVATE
 DllGetActivationFactory = WINRT_GetActivationFactory    PRIVATE
 ```
 - For a bit more context on this whole process, the `AppXManifest.xml` file defines which classes belong to which DLLs.
-So if your project wants class `X.Y.Z`, it can look it up in the manifest and see that it came from `X.Y.dll`.
-Then it'll load up the dll, and call a particular function called `GetActivationFactory(L"X.Y.Z")` to get the class it wants.
+If your project wants class `X.Y.Z`, it can look it up in the manifest's definitions and see that it came from `X.Y.dll`.
+Then it'll load up the DLL, and call a particular function called `GetActivationFactory(L"X.Y.Z")` to get the class it wants.
+So, the definitions in `AppXManifest` are _required_ for this activation to work properly, and I found myself double checking the file to see that the definitions I expect are there.
+- _Note_: If your new library eventually rolls up as a reference to our Centennial Packaging project `CascadiaPackage`, you don't have to worry about manually adding your definitions to the `AppXManifest.xml` because the Centennial Packaging project automatically enumerates the reference tree of WinMDs and stitches that information into the `AppXManifest.xml`.
+However, if your new project does _not_ ultimately roll up to a packaging project that will automatically put the references into `AppXManifest`, you will have to add them in manually.

 ### Troubleshooting
 - If you hit an error that looks like this: